-Goals for this Lecture
+Goals for this Lecture:

 - 1. Investigate the history of digitizing text; - 2.
 Understand the goal of Google Books; - 3.
 Describe logistical, legal, and software problems of Google Books; - 4.
-To see some of the problems that arise when old texts are used.
+Introduce the type of computer software that converts scanned text to searchable documents; - 5.
+To see the compromises that Google had to make in order to realize its goal of digitizing all books.